On the structure and the joint spectrum of a pair of commuting isometries: Towards the general defect operator

-We start this section by noting that defect operator lives on the kernel of $(V_1V_2)^*$ in the sense that the defect operator is zero on the orthogonal component of the kernel of $(V_1V_2)^*$.
-This section deals with the case when the defect operator is the difference of two mutually orthogonal projections whose ranges together span the kernel of $(V_1V_2)^*$.
+In this case the defect operator is the difference of two mutually orthogonal projections whose ranges together span the kernel of $V^*$.
+The structure in this case, known from \cite{Burdak}, is briefly recalled below because it is needed for deciphering the joint spectrum.

-\subsection{The prototypical family of examples}
+\subsubsection{The prototypical family of examples}

 Let $\L$ be a Hilbert space and $W$ be a unitary on $\L$.
 Consider the pair of commuting isometries $(M_z\otimes I, M_z\otimes W)$ on $H^2_{\D}\otimes \L$.
 Clearly $\ran (M_z\otimes I)=\ran (M_z\otimes W).$